 What can I do about it?

 Obviously, there’s no way I can stop the wind from blowing or stop pollinators from doing their thing – and I don’t want to.
-Letting nature do its job is the best way to ensure a healthy environment and a safe food supply.
+Letting nature do its job is the best way to ensure a healthy environment and food supply.
 So what can I do about GMO cross-contamination?
 Voting with my wallet by purchasing Non-GMO Project Verified products is a critical part of shifting the supply chain to go non-GMO so that GMO contamination can be prevented in the first place.
 I can also encourage my community’s farmers to get educated on how to avoid GMO contamination.

 Want to go a step further?
 The Animal and Plant Health Inspection Agency (APHIS), a branch of the United States Department of Agriculture, is responsible for “regulating GMOs that pose a risk to plants and the environment” through the federal Coordinated Framework for the Regulation of Biotechnology.
 Tell them how important it is to have stringent regulations to prevent contamination of the non-GMO food supply.